influxdata/community-templates/docs/best_practices.md

 Depending on what input plugins you use, there will likely be others that you want to make variables, such as host names, databases, or authentication credentials.

 > **Note:** Be sure to document all of these variables in the `README.md` for your Template so that users will know what they need to set and what values they should use.

+### Telegraf Configuration Labels

+Sometimes, it's handy to group Telegraf connfigurations by specific plugins.
+For example, if I want to make a change to an input plugin, being able to quickly find all the Telegraf configurations using that plugin is helpful.
+To this end, it's useful to add labels such as `inputs.plugin_name` to your Telegraf configurations to help users filter in the UI.

 ### Importing into InfluxDB